gabrielsanchez5985/minimal-dark-neon-yellow-theme/README.md

 # Minimal Dark Neon Yellow Theme (minimal-dark-neon-yellow-theme)

-A minimal theme that uses high-contrast dark as the default and neon yellow as the accent color.
+A minimal VS Code theme that uses high-contrast dark as the default and neon yellow as the accent color.

 Showcase: